tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Clients offering support for SHA-1 for TLS 1.2 servers MUST do so by listing those hash/signature pairs as the lowest priority (listed after all other pairs in the supported_signature_algorithms vector).
-TLS 1.3 servers MUST NOT use SHA-1 unless no valid certificate chain can be produced without it (see {{server-certificate}}).
+TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate}}).

 Note: TLS 1.3 servers MAY receive TLS 1.2 ClientHellos which do not contain this extension.
 If those servers are willing to negotiate TLS 1.2, they MUST